// Blog

 Top Performers in Key Account Management Compared to The Rest

-1. They have an effective definition of key account management
+1. Have an effective definition of key account management

 Beyond a core definition, we find that having a shared understanding of the following six components of key account management helps as well.